-Depending on the surveillance methods, the incidence of abdominal and RM varied: in the study by Behranwala et al[8] including over 2000 eSTS-patients, the incidence of 0.9% for AM was lower than in other, smaller series, which reported rates of around 5%[9,16].
-However, in the former study abdominal CT-scans were not performed routinely.
+Depending on the surveillance methods, the incidence of abdominal and RM varied: in the study by Behranwala et al[8], including over 2000 eSTS patients, the incidence of 0.9% for AM was lower than in other, smaller series, which reported rates of around 5%[9,16].
+However, in the former study, abdominal CT scans were not routinely performed.
 Instead, these diagnostic measurements were implemented if patients were symptomatic.
-On the other hand, in the series of King et al[9] and Thompson et al[16], routine administration of CT-scans of the thorax, abdomen and pelvis constituted the main inclusion criteria.
+On the other hand, in the series of King et al[9] and Thompson et al[16], routine administration of CT scans of the thorax, abdomen and pelvis constituted the main inclusion criteria.
 Consequently, the study by Behranwala et al[8] may have underestimated the actual number of (asymptomatic) AM.

 Moreover, in patients with myxoid liposarcoma as the underlying histological subtype, the incidence of AM/RM was significantly higher, at 9.8% and 12.1% in studies by Sheah et al[7] and Gorelik et al[6], respectively.
-As myxoid liposarcomas are known to metastasize to unusual locations[24] whole-body-MRI has been suggested as a sensitive screening and follow-up imaging technique in patients with eSTS of this specific histological subtype[7,11].
+As myxoid liposarcomas are known to metastasize to unusual locations[24], whole-body MRI has been suggested as a sensitive screening and follow-up imaging technique in patients with eSTS of this specific histological subtype[7,11].
 This sensitive method may have further increased the detection rate of AM/RM during follow-up.

 Histology